-In June 2014, the Federal Reserve Bank (the "Bank") announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
+In June 2014, the Federal Reserve Bank announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
 The Federal Funds rate has remained in this range since late 2008, as financial and housing market crises deepened.
-In fact, the Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn: since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
+In fact, the Federal Reserve Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn: since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
 Confronting stubbornly high unemployment rates with no scope to reduce further the Federal Funds rate, in March 2009 the Federal Reserve Bank began a program of large scale purchases of government guaranteed assets.
 The objective of the program, which was expanded in November 2010, was to raise the price of long-term securities, thereby lowering interest rates in order to stimulate investment in the economy.

-In spite of the rebound in economic activity in the second quarter of 2014, the Federal Open Market Committee elected in June to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%, especially in light of the observation of rather low inflation rates that, if persistent, are deemed to pose risks to economic performance.
-In addition to maintaining the Federal Funds rate, the Committee also continued its program of purchasing longer term assets to foster amenable financial conditions and to support mortgage markets.
-However, given the economy's cumulative progress towards maximum employment, the Committee reduced the pace of asset purchases at each of the four regularly scheduled meetings it held through June, and it has announced its intention to take measured steps to further taper rates of purchase, contingent upon continued economic improvement.
+In spite of the rebound in economic activity in the second and third quarters of 2014, the Federal Open Market Committee ("FOMC") elected in September to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%, noting that inflation rates remained below the Committee's long-run objective; at the same time, in spite of evidence of economic growth, the FOMC observed that labor markets had room to improve and that labor resources remained underutilized, a factor that mitigates the risk of inflation.
+In addition to maintaining the Federal Funds rate, the Committee also continued its program of purchasing longer term assets to foster amenable financial conditions and to support activity in the housing sector.
+However, given the economy's cumulative progress towards maximum employment, the Committee continued to reduce the pace of asset purchases, and it has announced its intention to take measured steps to further taper rates of purchase, contingent upon continued economic improvement.

 The influence of Federal Reserve monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and can thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
 After the steady fall in MRT revenues that resulted from the financial and real estate crisis, MTA's monthly receipts remained virtually flat for three years beginning in the first quarter of 2009; however, a discernible upward trend in MRT receipts began during the first quarter of 2012 and reached a recent high point in the fall of 2013.
-Mortgage Recording Tax collections in the second quarter of 2014 improving by \$1.8 (or 2.1%).
-In spite of the gradual recovery of MRT receipts that has been occurring since 2012, average monthly receipts through the second quarter remain \$30.1 (51.4%) worse than their average in 2007, just prior to the steep decline of this revenue source.
+Mortgage Recording Tax collections through the third quarter of 2014 were lower than through the third quarter of 2013 by \$1.4 dollars (0.5%).
+In spite of the gradual overall recovery of MRT receipts that has been occurring since 2012, average monthly receipts through the third quarter remain \$29.4 (50.1%) worse than their average in 2007, just prior to the steep decline of this revenue source.